TAPS Working Group

 for local addresses and DNS servers, attempts across different

-Paths will perform separate DNS resolution steps, which can lead
+paths will perform separate DNS resolution steps, which can lead

 to further racing of the resolved Remote Endpoint Identifiers.